-“The Emerging Talent Program is a cross-functional, two-year rotational development program,” explains the Omaha native.
-“I will be exposed to various departments, including Planning and Analytics, Business Strategy and Analytics and Data Management, functioning as a business analyst.
-I will be analyzing various streams of data to identify opportunities within TD Ameritrade’s current processes.”
+“In The Emerging Talent Program I was exposed to various departments, including Planning and Analytics, Business Strategy and Analytics and Data Management, functioning as a business analyst.
+I analyzed various streams of data to identify opportunities within TD Ameritrade’s current processes.”

 “I love personal reflection!
 Before interviews, I reflect upon my personal experiences, whether they stem from internships, leadership or volunteer work.
 I ask myself: ‘What did I learn?’, ‘How did I grow?’, ‘What were some challenges or things that went well?’
-Asking myself those questions allows me to learn more about who I am and what I am looking for in a professional career,” Clifton states.
+Asking myself those questions allowed me to learn more about who I am and what I am looking for in a professional career,” Clifton states.
 So the end result is not just a job but personal growth.

 Leaving Creighton was bittersweet.
 While she is excited to be doing what the Heider College of Business prepared her to do, she is mindful of the value of her four undergraduate years.
 Says Clifton: “I left Creighton with more than an understanding of business.
 I left Creighton with a better understanding of the world and what we can accomplish as a society.
 Creighton is being more.”